evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part5/Add-a-simple-new-web-page.md

     return render(request, "story.html")
 ```

 The above view takes advantage of a shortcut provided for use by Django: _render_.
-Thre render shortcut
+The render shortcut
 gives the template information from the request.
 For instance, it might provide the game name, and then
 renders it.